Physical Development

 Helping at Home

-The Department of Health say to aim for at least three hours of physical activity across the day for children in the early years.
-But every movement counts and you don't need to plan extra activities, just make the most of everyday opportunities.
-For example when you're changing toddlers' nappies, encourage them to lie down and get up themselves as this helps to strengthen their core muscles and to support and develop their balance and coordination.
+The Department of Health says to aim for at least three hours of physical activity throughout the day for children in the early years.
+But every movement counts, and you don't need to plan extra activities, just make the most of everyday opportunities.
+For example, when you're changing toddlers' nappies, encourage them to lie down and get up themselves as this helps to strengthen their core muscles and to support and develop their balance and coordination.

 Hillcross Primary School, Ashridge Way, Morden, Surrey, SM4 4EE